boltomli/Data-for-CustomVoice.AI/README.md

 ## Data structure

-It's likely that the audio files and correspondent text scripts are collected and organized per batch.
+It's recommended that the audio files and correspondent text scripts are collected and organized per batch.
+This way the uploading of each batch can be faster and it'll be easier to identify and fix issues.
+It'll also enable custom voice model creation using different sets of data.
+Multiple data sets selection is supported so if there's no overlap between batches, you can still use all the data for one model.

 ```text
 .